 Goal Setting Tactics

-You can’t just hop on the scale on December 31, 2017, and expect that you have lost weight without planning how you will do it.
-You need to step through some goal setting tactics to get there.
+You can’t just hop on the scale on December 31 and expect that you’ve lost weight without planning how you will do it.
+To achieve your goal, there must be a plan to get you there.
 Goals without plans are likely to remain wishes or dreams.
-So, you need to put the steps down with target dates to work toward achieving a goal.
+Write down the steps to take with target dates to work toward achieving a goal.
 It’s like project management for your dreams.
-For it to become an actual plan, you have to break it down into smaller portions with deadlines, just like you would for project management:
+For it to become an actual plan, you have to break it down into smaller portions with deadlines, just like you would for project management.

-- Set a reminder to weigh on the first day you start, so you have something to measure against
+- Set a reminder to weigh in on the first day to have something to measure against.

-- Create a to-do on your to-do list to make an appointment to join a gym
+- Create a task on your to-do list to make an appointment to join a gym.

-- Designate time in your day to prepare your meals and to eat regularly
+- Designate time in your day to prepare your meals and eat regularly.

-- Put a repeating to-do on your to-do list to plan your meals for the week
+- Put a repeating event on your to-do list to plan your meals for the week.

-- Don’t forget a recurring calendar event to go grocery shopping
+- Add a recurring calendar event to go grocery shopping.

-- If you are joining a support group to help, be sure to schedule those meetings on your calendar as well.
+- If you are joining a community for accountability, be sure to schedule those meetings on your calendar as well.

-Now that you have a plan, you have to check in regularly to make sure you are on target, and something hasn’t completely thrown your goal off kilter.
-For example, perhaps the gym membership was too expensive and you had to seek alternative exercise methods.
+Now that you have a plan, you have to check in regularly to make sure you are on target to hit your goal in time.
+What do you do if something has thrown your goal off kilter?
+For example, the gym membership was too expensive and you had to find alternative exercise methods.
 Or, worse, you sprained your ankle and need to swim instead of run.
-Those things don’t mean that you can’t reach your goal, just that you have to re-plan how to achieve it.
-So, goals are an ongoing process.
-You don’t just set them and then ignore them until December.
+A change, unexpected or not, doesn’t mean you can’t reach your goal; but you will need to adjust your plan or improve your processes around making it happen, like preparing healthy meals so you’re not tempted to order pizza.

-I recommend setting recurring to-dos on your calendar to check in with yourself on your goals.
-So, depending on your goal, it might be a monthly or quarterly check-in.
-For something like weight loss, you might want to weigh daily or weekly to measure your results.
+Set recurring to-dos on your calendar to check in with yourself on your goals.
+Depending on your goal, that check-in might be monthly or quarterly.
+In the weight loss example, you might want to weigh yourself weekly to measure your results.